What are common small business tax mistakes?

-If a tax professional prepared the original return, then they can usually help prepare the amended tax return.
+If a tax professional prepared the original return, then they can usually help communicate with the IRS to fix minor errors, like math errors or prepare an amended tax return if that is required.
 If you prepared the tax return, it may help to talk to a lawyer to determine how to proceed with correcting the inaccurate tax return.
-You can make a Small Business Tax Worksheet to help you better understand your situation, and to organize your information for a lawyer or tax professional’s assistance.
+You can make a Small Business Tax Worksheet to help you better understand your situation, and to organize your information for a lawyer or tax professional's assistance.

 If an amended tax return results in additional taxes, you can pay the owed amount in a lump sum or over time.
 After filing the amended tax return, the IRS may assess penalties and interest, or if you overpaid, the IRS may issue you a check.
 If the IRS issues penalties after the amended tax return, you may want to ask if those penalties can be removed or reduced.
 Depending on the penalty and your prior tax filing record, the IRS may agree to reduce or eliminate the penalties.
 The IRS, however, generally does not reduce interest charges.